gis-ops/prop2osm-public/README.md

 #### Historical Traffic in Valhalla

-We additionally provide support to convert TomTom's historical traffic patterns to Valhalla's expected format of historical traffic tiles.
+We provide support to convert TomTom's historical traffic patterns to Valhalla's expected format.

+#### Live Traffic in Valhalla

+Additionally Valhalla can ingest dynamic live traffic (e.g. from TomTom).

 ## Customization